Joshua M. Miller

-Josh has been recognized annually by The Legal 500 United States as a "Next Generation Partner" for transactional executive compensation (2018-2020) and by Super Lawyers as a top rated New York employee benefits lawyer and a Washington DC "Rising Star" (2017-2020), and is active in various committees within the ABA Business Law and Tax Sections.
+Josh has been recognized annually by The Legal 500 United States as a "Next Generation Partner" for transactional executive compensation and by Super Lawyers as a top rated New York employee benefits lawyer and a Washington DC "Rising Star" (2016-2020), and is active in various committees within the ABA Business Law and Tax Sections.
 He has written frequently on executive compensation issues for various publications, extensively covering non-qualified deferred compensation arrangements under Internal Revenue Code Section 409A and Dodd-Frank rules relating to clawbacks, pay-ratio disclosure, and compensation committees.

 Before joining Katzke & Morgenbesser, Josh was an executive compensation partner in the Tax Department of Proskauer Rose in New York and Washington DC, and an associate in the Executive Compensation and Benefits Department of Wachtell, Lipton, Rosen & Katz in New York.
 Prior to that, Josh worked as the Baltimore Orioles' home team batboy (1995-1996) and as law clerk for the special investigations unit of Baltimore City State's Attorney's Office on which HBO's The Wire was based (2003).

-Josh and his wife reside in Washington DC with their three young children, a daughter and two sons, and their dogs.
+Josh and his wife reside in Washington DC with their three children, a daughter and two sons, and their dogs.

 University of Pennsylvania School of Law (J.D., cum laude, 2005)